- If the TeamViewer file transfer doesn't start for you, these solutions will surely help you.

 2. Restart your PC

 Somewhat related to the previous step, sometimes a good idea to fix the file transfer error in TeamViewer is to simply reboot your PC.
-Additionally, it would be a good idea if the person you are trying to transfer files to would reboot as well.

 Stop any processes on your PC that may be taking up bandwidth (torrents, streaming, etc), and try again.